Keloid Scars: How to Treat a Wound That Doesn't Know It Has Healed

 This is reserved for scars that have failed to improve with nonsurgical treatments.
 Surgical removal of the scar remains one of the most effective and immediate treatments for scarring.

-Further to the above options, Dr. Kormeili suggests laser treatments can also be used.
-“Laser treatment uses light to reduce the inflammation and kill off the extra blood vessels that feed the keloid,” says Dr. Kormeili.
+Kormeili suggests laser treatments can also be an effective tool for scar minimization.
+“Laser treatment uses light to reduce the inflammation and kill off the extra blood vessels that feed the keloid,” says Kormeili.

-When pulsed dye laser and long-pulsed Nd:YAG laser were split-scar tested on twenty patients, both treatments were shown to be equally effective.
+When pulsed dye laser (PDL) and long-pulsed Nd:YAG laser were split-scar tested (half of a scar undergoing PDL and the other half Nd:YAG laser) on twenty patients, both treatments were shown to be equally effective.
 The patients had six treatments at one month intervals.

 Liquid nitrogen, known as cryotherapy, has been studied as a keloid scarring treatment.
-The procedure works by freezing the scar tissue through a freeze and thaw cycle over several treatments.
+The procedure works by freezing the scar tissue over a freeze and thaw cycle through several treatments.
 Cryotherapy is sometimes combined with steroid injections.

-Though there has been some success shown in the flattening of keloid scars with cryotherapy, overall, it’s not a commonly used treatment option.
+Though there has been some success in the flattening of keloid scars with cryotherapy, it’s still not a commonly used treatment option.

-Verapamil, used as a topical cream applied to keloid scars after steroid injections has been shown to prevent rebound scarring.
-However, there are mixed results as to the effectiveness, some studies showing no benefit of Verapamil between those who do or don’t use it.
+Verapamil, used as a topical cream applied to keloid scars after steroid injections, has been shown to prevent rebound scarring.
+However, there is mixed evidence when it comes to its effectiveness.
+Some studies show that the use of Verapamil had no impact on the outcome of keloid recurrence.

-“Keloids can be very difficult to treat and have a tendency to reappear even after scar removal,” says Dr. Lee.
-That’s why it’s important to see a trained professional who understands how to treat keloids effectively.
+“Keloids can be very difficult to treat, and they have a tendency to reappear even after scar removal,” says Lee.
+This is why it’s important to see a trained professional who understands how to treat keloids effectively.

-Dr. Kormeili warns that in most cases non surgical methods are best for keloid removal, saying, “as soon as the keloid is “cut” there is a signal to the skin to “start the wound healing process,” which in turn may make an even bigger keloid.”
+Kormeili warns that the risk of recurrence is why nonsurgical methods are best for keloid removal.
+“As soon as the keloid is ‘cut’ there is a signal to the skin to ‘start the wound healing process,’ which in turn may make an even bigger keloid.”

-Dr. Lee informs that where scar revision surgery is used, it is usually combined with steroid injections or radiation therapy to minimize the chance of the keloids recurring.
-Radiation therapy has been demonstrated as the most effective treatment in reducing recurrence rates.
+Lee says that where scar revision surgery is used, it is usually combined with steroid injections or radiation therapy to minimize the chance of the keloids recurring.
+Radiation therapy has been shown to be the most effective treatment in reducing recurrence rates.

 How long does it take to treat keloid scars?

-Dr. Kormeili suggests, “combination treatments are the best as they work synergistically to reduce inflammation and thickness of the keloid.”
+Kormeili says that “combination treatments are the best as they work synergistically to reduce inflammation and thickness of the keloid.”